 The dose of pneumococcal conjugate vaccines (10vPCV, 13vPCV) is 0.5 mL, to be given by IM injection, in the opposite limb to other injectable vaccines, if possible.

 The dose of pneumococcal polysaccharide vaccine (23vPPV) is 0.5 mL, to be given by either IM or SC injection, in the opposite limb to other injectable vaccines, if possible.
 The IM route is preferred, as a 3-fold greater rate of injection site reactions is found following administration of 23vPPV by the SC route.15 A vaccine dose administered subcutaneously does not need to be repeated.

 – 10vPCV (Synflorix) is registered for use in infants and children aged 6 weeks up to 5 years.

-– 13vPCV (Prevenar 13) is registered for use in infants and children aged 6 weeks up to 17 years and adults aged ≥50 years.
+– 13vPCV (Prevenar 13) is registered for use in children aged ≥6 weeks and in adults.

 – 23vPPV (Pneumovax 23) is registered for use in children aged ≥2 years and in adults.

 Pneumococcal disease vaccination is recommended for all children < 5 years of age and is funded by the National Immunisation Program.
 Children > 5 years and adults with medical conditions associated with an increased risk of invasive pneumococcal disease should receive pneumococcal disease vaccinations.
 Non-indigenous adults ≥ 70 years and Indigenous adults ≥ 50 years should routinely be offered pneumococcal disease vaccination.
 The type and number of doses of pneumococcal disease vaccination vary in different age groups and risk groups.
 See the Australian Immunisation Handbook for further details.